 Using Kibana Dev Tools to retrieve the mappings of a specific index name

 You can also search for a specific mapping of an Index name.
-For example if we wanted to see the mappings for the a Filebeat index name we can run the following to return only the desired mappings.
+For example, if we wanted to see the mappings for a Filebeat index name we can run the following to return only the desired mappings.

 You can also search for the specific mappings of an index name.
-First we will get get the names of our indices and then secondly we will use index name to view the indices mappings.
+First, we will get the names of our indices and then secondly we will use index name to view the indices mappings.